Envelopes and refinements in categories, with applications to Functional Analysis

+is a system of quotient objects on $Y$.
+If in addition $Q$ is a set, then $A$ is a set as well. \etm

-\item[---] {\it co-well-powered} (respectively, {\it strongly co-well-powered}), if every object $X$ in ${\tt K}$ has a system of quotient objects (respectively, strong quotient objects) $Q$, which is a set; again, a reformulation is a claim that all the categories $\Epi(X)$ (respectively, all the categories $\SEpi(X)$) are skeletally small.
+\bit{ \item[$\bullet$] We say that a category ${\tt K}$ is {\it co-well-powered in the class $\varOmega$}, if each object $X$ has a system of quotient objects $Q$ of the class $\varOmega$, which is a set (i.e. not a proper class); in other words, each category $\varOmega^X$ must be a skeletally small graph. }\eit